 The Chemistry Department is committed to providing advice for students about which classes are appropriate for them and how to achieve their goals after graduation.
-Once a student has declared themselves to be a Chemistry Major, they are assigned a faculty advisor.
+Once a student has declared the Chemistry Major, they are assigned a faculty advisor.
 Students retain the same faculty advisor until they graduate, thus enabling them to develop an ongoing rapport.
 Students typically meet with their advisor during the first week of each semester to receive general career advice.
 More informal meetings can be scheduled as required throughout the semester.
 Advisors typically do not sign course schedules, but do provide more holistic guidance about courses and careers.
 Chemistry Majors should contact the Chemistry Academic Support Assistants to be assigned an advisor if this is not done automatically.

-At the start of each semester Chemistry Majors are required to have their course schedule signed by the Chemistry DUS.
-For Junior and Senior Chemistry Majors the DUS will have provided advice about required courses prior to the start of semester.
-Students following this advice can submit their schedule to the Chemistry Undergraduate Registrar for the DUS to review and approve.
+For Junior and Senior Chemistry Majors the DUS Office will have provided advice about required courses prior to the start of semester through a Course of Study form.
 If there is a problem with the schedule or further advice is required, a meeting will be organized with the Chemistry DUS.
 Throughout the academic year, the Chemistry DUS is available (in addition to assigned faculty advisors) to provide students with advice about appropriate courses and future career plans.
 The Chemistry DUS normally will host at least one lunchtime meeting or similar event each semester for Chemistry Majors to provide feedback about the major and to give input about any changes planned for the major.

 Every year the Chemistry Department selects a number of peer mentors.
 Peer mentors are senior undergraduate students majoring in Chemistry who can provide sage advice to younger students about which courses to complete, how to choose a research group, and good study habits for being successful in chemistry classes.
-Peer mentors are not able sign student schedules.

-For the 2023-2024 academic year, the following individuals serve as peer mentors for Chemistry:
+For the 2024-2025 academic year, the following individuals serve as peer mentors for Chemistry:

-- Nicholas Cerny (nicholas.cerny@yale.edu)

-- Madison Houck (madison.houck@yale.edu)

-- Deniz Ince (deniz.ince@yale.edu)

-- Carmelita Ro-Mendez (carmelita.ro-mendez@yale.edu)
+- Theo Curtis (theo.curtis@yale.edu)

+- Jackie Gu (jackie.gu@yale.edu)

+- Ximena Leyva Peralta (ximena.leyvaperalta@yale.edu)

+- Nicole Piekut (nicole.piekut@yale.edu)

+- Dalaney Westbroek (dalaney.westbroek@yale.edu)

-If you are interested in becoming a peer mentor, the DUS typically sends an e-mail to all Chemistry Majors prior to the start of each academic year asking for students to apply (with preference nominally being given to members of the Senior class).
+Peer mentors are chosen each summer, when the DUS sends an e-mail to ChemistryMajors prior to the start of each academic year asking for students to apply.
+Preference is given to members of the Senior class.